robnolen/aws-scaling-threat-detection-workshop/docs/03-detection-and-remediation.md

 1. Sort through your email alerts and identity an alert related to an AWS IAM principal

-	***Amazon GuardDuty Finding: UnauthorizedAccess:IAMUser/MaliciousIPCaller.Custom***
+!!! info "Amazon GuardDuty Finding: UnauthorizedAccess:IAMUser/MaliciousIPCaller.Custom"

-2. Copy the **`Access Key ID`** from the e-mail alert.
+2. Copy the `<Access Key ID>` from the e-mail alert.

 **Explore findings related to the access key (Amazon GuardDuty)**

-Now that you have a resource identifier to go off of you can use Amazon GuardDuty to start doing some investigation into the findings.
+Now that you have a resource identifier to pivot from you can use Amazon GuardDuty to start doing an initial investigation into these findings.

 1. Go to the <a href="https://us-west-2.console.aws.amazon.com/guardduty/" target="_blank">Amazon GuardDuty</a> console (us-west-2).